desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 resorting to out-of-band validation or weaker types of cross-checks such as "Accept after Delay" ([@!RFC8078]).

+This document updates [@!RFC8078] and replaces its Section 3 with (#bootstrapping) of this document.

 [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.